ryanyogan/relay-treasurehunt/README.md

 This kit includes an app server, a GraphQL server, and a transpiler that you can use to get started building an app with Relay.
 For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).

+I personally think Falcor.js kicks Relay / GraphQL's ass, this is just too much nonsense for such a simple app!

 ## Installation

 ```